DataDog/documentation/content/en/mobile/_index.md

 {{% tab "Android" %}}

 - Tap on the widget title to configure.
-- Tap on "Saved views".
+- Tap on the "Selected SLO" section to choose an SLO to track.
-- Tap on the individual saved view cell to select and deselect.
+- Tap on the "Selected Time Window" section to choose the SLO timeframe.
-- Reorder the views by dragging and dropping each cell.
+- Tap on the "Dashboard to open" section to choose a dashboard that opens when the SLOs widget is tapped
-- Tap "Save" to validate your selection and exit the configuration screen.
+- Tap "Apply" to validate your selection and exit the configuration screen.
-- Scroll the widget to see more saved views.
-Long press and resize the widget to fit your preference.
+- Long press and resize the widget to fit your preference.

 {{% /tab %}}